Regional Cooperation in Asia and the Pacific region

 Democracy is declining in many countries

 The space is shrinking for civil society to get involved, rule of law is weakening and little progress is being made in fighting corruption.
-The pandemic has been used as a pretext to further curtail human rights including freedom of expression.4 Human rights, democracy, and environmental rights defenders, whistleblowers, and journalists are particularly vulnerable.
+Human rights, democracy, and environmental rights defenders, whistleblowers, and journalists are particularly vulnerable.

 Development cooperation in Asia and the Pacific region